brilliant-mmcguire/brilliant-mmcguire.github.io/index.md

 ## Our philosophy and approach
 Incremental steps can lead to big changes.

-Offering pro-bono and discounted consultancy services alongside grants, simple loans, and equity based seed and follow up financial capital.
+Offering pro-bono and discounted consultancy services alongside grants, simple loans, and equity based seed, early stage and follow up financial capital.